 - BMI above 25

 - High triglycerides

 - Low HDL cholesterol

-- High blood pressure (hypertension) or use of antihypertensive medication (medication used to lower blood pressure)
+- High blood pressure or using medicine to lower blood pressure

-Each organization has its own guidelines for using the above criteria to establish a diagnosis of metabolic syndrome.
+Each organization has its own guidelines for using the above criteria to diagnose

 How is metabolic syndrome treated?